samueloshio/de-zoomcamp/m1_docker-terraform/m1_docker_sql/README.md

 	"count" DESC;
 ```

+**Largest tip**

-Longest trips with the name of the zone for the passengers picked up in September 2019 in the zone name Astoria which was the drop off zone that had the largest tip.
+For the passengers picked up in September 2019 in the zone name Astoria which was the drop off zone that had the largest tip.

 ```bash
 SELECT